masupert/BeyondTheTorchlight/03 - Overworld Exploration.md

 ## Hexcrawl Procedures
 The overland world outside the town is divided into a map covered with hexes, and the adventuring day is divided into four *Phases*.
-- morning
+- Morning
-- afternoon
+- Afternoon
-- evening
+- Evening
-- night
+- Night

 Characters may travel through one Hex during each *Phase* and at most four Hexes in a day.